The Humanoid Robot Revolution

 4. WHEN Will They Realistically Arrive?

 - The Horizon (2030+): The Consumer Era.
-Only when AI software develops true spatial “common sense” and absolute safety tracking will these machines be trusted to operate around unpredictable variables like children and pets in residential homes.
+Only when AI software develops true spatial common sense and proven safety records will these machines be trusted to operate around unpredictable variables like children and pets in residential homes.
+Early-access home deployments, such as 1X’s NEO program, are the first cautious steps.

 5. WHERE Will the Impact Be Felt Most?

-The economic ripple effects of autonomous labor will be highly uneven, creating clear divides across industries, workers, and geographies.
+The economic ripple effects of autonomous physical labor will be uneven, and being honest about that is the first step to managing it well.

-- The Impacted Industries: Logistics, heavy manufacturing, automotive assembly, and eventual retail stocking are the immediate frontiers.
+- The Impacted Industries: Logistics, heavy manufacturing, automotive assembly, and eventually retail stocking are the immediate frontiers, because they combine structured environments with chronic labor shortages.